-Alibaba’s insurance game plan started four years ago with its investment in Zhong An Insurance.
+Alibaba’s insurance game plan started when it invested in Zhong An Insurance four years ago.

-In 2013, Alibaba co-invested in Zhong An Insurance, the first online-only insurer in China, holding 19.9% shares of the company.
-In 2016, it co-founded Alihealth internet insurance, targeting at the online health insurance market.
+In 2013, Alibaba co-invested in Zhong An Insurance.
+Zhong An is the first online-only insurer in China.
+Alibaba holds 19.9% shares of the company.
+In 2016, Alibaba co-founded Alihealth internet insurance.
+It targeting at the online health insurance market.
 Also in the same year, Alibaba launched the online insurance service in Alipay.

 Alipay’s insurance service is attractive to both insurers and users

-Alipay and Taikang Insurance launched a free health insurance products Dabing Wuyoubao, (大病无忧宝 – 福利版) on Alilay’s insurance service platform in April 2017.
+Alipay and Taikang Insurance launched a free health insurance products Dabing Wuyoubao, (大病无忧宝 – 福利版) on the platform in April 2017.
 Users under 60 will get a certain amount of insurance coverage every time they make offline payment with Alipay.

 The product, covering critical illness, requires no medical examination.
 Users can file a claim in the app and upload relevant materials as proof of the claim.
 They will get the payout when the claim is accepted.
-The product attracted 13 million applicants (11% of Taikang Insurance’s online users) in one month.
+The product attracted 13 million applicants in one month.
+It equals to 11% of Taikang Insurance’s online users.

 Screenshot of the policy